Doing Business with the Government

 - Texas Business and Commerce Code

 - The business laws of the state of Texas.
-Updated through the 77th Legislature (2001).
-Changes from the 78th Legislature are scheduled for June 2004.
-Use the Index to Sections Affected to update through the 78th Legislature.
+Under drop-down menu for code, select "Business and Commerce Code."
+Use the Index to Sections Affected to update through the current Legislature.

 - Corporations Section (Texas Secretary of State)